 As the Houston Chronicle notes, customer service is what truly sets a great business apart from the rest of the bunch.
 After all, your clients are the reason that your company is there in the first place, so keeping them happy is paramount.
 Once you have a new customer, you and your team should do everything you can to keep them happy and to inspire them to do repeat business with you.

-One way to provide outstanding customer service is to invest in a professional call center solution that offers a number of useful features.
+You can provide outstanding customer service either by working with call centers in the Philippines or investing in a professional call center solution that offers a number of useful features.
 If you are in the market for a call center solution for your company, here are three features you should look for.

 Let Your Customers Reach You on Their Terms

 As great as your employees are on the phone with people who call in with questions, not everyone wants to give your company a jingle on their smartphone.
 When selecting a call center solution, find one that offers omnichannel customer service options, including social media, text, e-mail, online chats, and the telephone.
 This way, customers will not only get the information they need in a timely fashion, but they will also get it in the way that is most comfortable for them.

 Another useful feature for your call center is an interactive voice response (IVR), which is essentially an electronic voice menu that will help people who do call into your company be connected to the appropriate representative.
 This will save a lot of valuable time, both for the customer and for your team.
 Instead of having someone in sales pick up the phone and then have to re-route the caller to the billing department, he or she merely needs to navigate through their options by pressing a few buttons on their phone.